Structured Agent Distillation for Large Language Model: Introduction

 \textbf{Our Approach: Structured Agent Distillation.} We propose a structure-aware compression framework that explicitly models the compositional structure of agent behavior.
 Our method segments each trajectory into \texttt{[REASON]} and \texttt{[ACT]} spans and supervises them with span-specific objectives.
 By applying segment-aware masking and reasoning–action alignment, our approach preserves both the rationale and the resulting decision—enabling more faithful and coherent student agents.

-\textbf{Contributions.} \begin{itemize} \item We introduce a \emph{structured agent distillation framework} that segments teacher trajectories into reasoning and action spans, and applies span-specific supervision via binary token masks—enabling fine-grained alignment beyond token-level imitation. \item We validate our approach on ALFWorld, HotPotQA-ReAct, and WebShop, achieving consistent gains in task success, planning efficiency, and chain-of-thought (CoT) alignment over strong token-level baselines. \item We conduct comprehensive scaling and ablation studies, demonstrating that segment-level supervision is critical for training compact and robust student agents. \end{itemize}
+\textbf{Our Contributions:} \begin{itemize} \item Our work is the first to distill ReAct-style LLM agents using structured span-level supervision: we segment trajectories into reasoning and action spans and apply span-specific alignment via token-level masks, improving over naive token-level distillation. \item We validate our approach on ALFWorld, HotPotQA-ReAct, and WebShop, achieving consistent gains in task success, planning efficiency, and chain-of-thought (CoT) alignment over strong token-level baselines. \item We conduct comprehensive scaling and ablation studies, demonstrating that segment-level supervision is critical for training compact and robust student agents. \end{itemize}